-What to See in Kazan, Russia
+What to See in Kazan, Russia: Must-Visit Sights in the Tatar Capital

 View of Qul-Sharif Mosque and the walls of Kazan Kremlin.